This topic describes how to use OSS C SDK to complete routine operations such as bucket creation, objects uploads, and object downloads.

 resp_status = oss_create_bucket(oss_client_options, &bucket, oss_acl, &resp_headers);

-/* Identify whether the request succeeds */
+/* Determine whether the bucket is created. */

 if (aos_status_is_ok(resp_status)) {